Lewy Body Dementia Association Logo

 What is Hospice Care?

-A great deal of overlap exists in the ways in which palliative care and hospice care are organized and provided, as outlined in the table below.
-The primary difference is that hospice programs are intended for people who are in the later stages of an incurable illness that has progressed to the point where providing basic supportive care and measures to ensure comfort take precedence over treatments that attempt to slow disease progression.
-The goal of hospice care, like palliative care in general, is to offer relief from pain and other symptoms for the patients, while providing emotional support to patients and their families.
+The primary difference is that hospice programs are intended for people who are in the later stages of an incurable illness where providing basic supportive care and comfort take precedence over treatments that attempt to slow disease progression.
+The goal of hospice care is to offer relief from pain and other symptoms while providing emotional support to patients and their families.

 Comparison of the Features of Palliative and Hospice Care